PAM is the new UTMAnirban Banerjee

 AAPM – Application to Application Password Management

 This is a relatively newer area in the PAM landscape.
-This has gained importance in the last couple of years as DevOps organizations have become ever more prominent and machine to machine communications have to now traverse public Internet infrastructure.
+This has gained importance in the last couple of years as DevOps organisations have become ever more prominent and machine to machine communications have to now traverse public Internet infrastructure.
 This specific area deals with validating the identities and rights of machine to machine communication.
 Here is an example.

 The new kid on the block – SaaS PAM